Principles Underpinning High Impact Practices (HIPs) for Family Planning

 Watch a recorded webinar that addresses the use of appropriate standards of evidence for recommending best practices in family planning and reproductive health.

-This paper discusses the importance of focusing on sustainability when determining a high impact practice in family planning, while ensuring that definition of “sustainable is clear and accurate, when making the decision.
+Guidance on assessing the potential sustainability of Practices as part of an evidence review: Considerations for High Impact Practices in Family Planning discusses the importance of focusing on sustainability when determining a high impact practice in family planning, while ensuring that definition of “sustainable” is clear and accurate, when making the decision.